josiahroa/supervised-learning-final/README.md

 - There are multiple players per match.
 I will need to aggregate their data into team-level features.
 - solo_tier, solo_rank, and solo_lp should be normalized

+### EDA

+- I determined which features matched pre-game inputs for a game.
+With these features, I made sure to clean them and aggregate them to their respective teams.
+Cleaning out NaN values and ensuring to calculate the mean of player features per team was necessary for predicting if a team wins or loses.

+### Performing Analysis with Supervised Machine Learning Models

+- I attempted using a Logistic Regression model to start with.
+The accuracy on this was lower than what I would've wanted, so I added support for a Random Forest and SVM model.
+The SVM model achieved the highest accuracy.
+I still need to determine why this model works better than others.